huggingface/optimum-quanto/README.md

 - automatically inserts quantized functional operations,
 - automatically inserts quantized modules (see below the list of supported modules),
 - provides a seamless workflow from a float model to a dynamic to a static quantized model,
-- supports quantized model serialization as a `state_dict`,
+- serialization compatible with pytorch `weight_only` and 🤗 `safetensors`,
 - uses integer matrix multiplications (`mm`) on CUDA devices,
 - supports int2, int4, int8 and float8 weights,
 - supports int8 and float8 activations.

 Features yet to be implemented:

-- quantize clone (quantization happens in-place for now),
 - dynamic activations smoothing,
-- integer batched matrix multiplications (`bmm`) on CUDA devices,
+- kernels for all mixed matrix multiplications on all devices,
-- integer matrix multiplications for CPU and MPS devices,
-- quantized operators fusion (`mm` followed by dequantization is the most common use case),
 - compatibility with [torch compiler](https://pytorch.org/docs/stable/torch.compiler.html) (aka dynamo).

 ## Quantized modules